ProjectAliceDev/aliceos/README.md

 ## Install instructions (to existing projects)
 To install AliceOS directly without grabbing the source, download the ZIP archive from the release and copy `AliceOSBaseSystem.rpa` to your `game` folder.

+Additional instructions can be found in the [documentation](https://nextdocs.aliceos.app/01-install/).

 ## Documentation build instructions
 To generate the documentation site (requires MkDocs and Material for MkDocs):